cbeck88/lua-primer/README.md

   We should in general be able to support lua versions that eris supports.

 - The library consists only of headers.
   No makefiles, no project files, nothing to link with besides lua.

 - Zero cost abstraction.
   Primer is just a thin collection of templates over the lua C api, and a few additional helper classes.
   Primer doesn't make use of C++ virtual functions, exceptions, or RTTI, and we test that it works when compiled with `-fno-exceptions` and `-fno-rtti`.
-  This ensures that primer can run as fast as possible in as many environments as possible.
+  This ensures that Primer can run as fast as possible in as many environments as possible.

+- Provides extensive, traits-based customization points.

+- A safe abstraction of lua functions and coroutines.
+  This allows them to be used like typical C++ function objects elsewhere in your application, without you having to think about the lua stack or lua errors when using them.

+- Support objects which help with sandboxing.
+  Primer includes a number of support objects and methods to make it easy to run lua within a sandbox.
+  You can select a subset of the lua base libraries to expose, sans any functions that access external resources.
+  There are other support objects which can replace those functions with customized versions.
+  For instance, `primer::api::vfs` can be used to create new versions of `require`, `loadfile`, and `dofile` which make requests through a custom vfs object of your choosing.
+  Another support object makes it easy to interact with your lua VM via an interpreter dialog, to help debug scripts.

-- Automatic, type-safe binding of lua arguments to C++ function parameters.
+- An extensible framework for automatic, type-safe binding of lua arguments to C++ function parameters.
   This includes built-in support for translating fundamental C++ types and lua types.

   Lua: